Skip to content

 Frequently Asked Questions

-What planning age should I use?
+What planning age to use?

 85-90 for typical planning, 95-100 for conservative planning.
 Life expectancy at 65 is roughly 82-85 depending on gender.
 Planning longer ensures portfolio survives longer life; planning shorter assumes assets support earlier end.